President and Founder

 In 2006, Ray joined AmSouth Bank to build a Wealth Management practice in Florida.
 Later that year, AmSouth merged with Regions and after determining Morgan Keegan did not share the same vision, he left Regions.

 In 2008, Ray led a team of seven to start an office for BNY Mellon.
-In six years, the office became the 2nd largest out of six offices in Florida and the fasted growing in three of the last four years.
+In six years, the office became the 2nd largest out of six offices in Florida and the fastest growing in three of the last four years.
 The staff grew from seven to 12 over that time frame.

 Ray received his bachelor’s degree in accounting from Valdosta State University.
 He formerly held securities licenses including the Series 7, 63, 66, 24 and 53.
 Ray currently holds his insurance license with the state of Florida for Life, including Variable Annuity and Health.